Inhishonor/Inhishonor/README.md

 ## Hi there 👋 I am Inhishonor
 ### About Me:
 I am a Christian, musician, athlete and a student.
 I love contributing to other open source apps, that prioritize privacy and user-control.
 I am currently learning Android App development and Machine Learning.
-I am also foraying into the world of System Admins...\
+I am also foraying into the world of System Admins...
-In addition, I am a nototrius distro hoppper.
-I like to change my computer's and phones operating systems quite often. 😁
 ### I’m currently contributing to...
 * [Quik](https://github.com/octoshrimpy/quik); A feature rich messaging app for Android.
 * [Dicio](https://github.com/Stypox/dicio-android); An amazing open source voice assistant app.